-Common Errors of SMEs How to Overcome Errors Failure to follow up on notices of bidding opportunities Daily monitoring of notices on the states, and/or PPAs' website or the eProcurement portal (where one exists) Not properly studying the bidding documents requirements including the technical specifications Special attention should be paid to studying the technical specifications and the requirement of the bidding documents.
-Failure to request for clarification of bidding documents /untimely submission of the request for clarification SMEs should take advantage of the PPL which allows bidders to request for clarifications of the bidding document within the time stipulated in the issued bidding document Late submission of Bids The submission deadline stipulated in the biding document should be complied with Failure to submit with the bids all requested documentary evidence Ensure all required evidences to support bid submission are included in the bid.
+Common Errors of SMEs How to Overcome Errors Failure to follow up on notices Daily monitoring of notices on of bidding opportunities the states, and/or PPAs' website or the Procurement portal (where one exists) Not properly studying the Special attention should be bidding documents paid to studying the technical requirements including the specifications and the technical specifications requirement of the bidding documents.
+Failure to request for SMEs should take advantage clarification of bidding of the PPL which allows documents /untimely bidders to request for submission of the request for clarifications of the bidding clarification document within the time stipulated in the issued bidding document Late submission of Bids The submission deadline stipulated in the biding document should be complied

+with

+Failure to submit with the bids Ensure all required evidences

+all requested documentary to support bid submission are

+evidence supporting the included in the bid.

-supporting the requirements of the bidding documents
+requirements of the bidding

+documents

-4. TRAINING OF SMEs ON THIS GUIDELINE
+5. TRAINING OF SMEs ON THIS GUIDELINE